 Farmington in Ontario County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 1.953′ N, 77° 21.356′ W. Marker is in Farmington, New York, in Ontario County.
-Marker is at the intersection of Allen Padgham Road and Pannell Road, on the right when traveling south on Allen Padgham Road.
-Marker is located on the southwest corner of the intersection.
+43° 1.709′ N, 77° 19.279′ W. Marker is in Farmington, New York, in Ontario County.
+Marker is at the intersection of Canandaigua Road (County Route 8) and Sheldon Road on Canandaigua Road.
 Touch for map.
-Marker is in this post office area: Farmington NY 14425, United States of America.
+Marker is at or near this postal address: 187 Co Rd 8 Farmington, NY 14425, Farmington NY 14425, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Pumpkin Hook (approx. 0.6 miles away); 1788 Survey (approx. 0.8 miles away); Underground RR (approx. 1.1 miles away); Historic Church (approx. 1.6 miles away); Farmington Quaker Crossroads Historic District (approx. 1.8 miles away); Friends Meeting House (approx. Doty Home (approx. 2.4 miles away); Hamlet of Egypt (approx. 3 miles away).
+Farmington Quaker Crossroads Historic District (about 300 feet away, measured in a direct line); Pumpkin Hook (approx. 1.1 miles away); Doty Home (approx. 1.2 miles away); Underground RR (approx. 1˝ miles away); Old Red Mill (approx. 1.8 miles away); Herendeen Homestead (approx. 2.4 miles away); 1788 Survey (approx. 2.6 miles away); Town of Macedon (approx. 2.7 miles away).
 Touch for a list and map of all markers in Farmington.

 Credits.
 This page was last revised on October 11, 2020.
 It was originally submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin.
-This page has been viewed 33 times since then.
-Photos: 1, 2. submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin. • Michael Herrick was the editor who published this page.
+This page has been viewed 39 times since then and 6 times this year.
+Photos: 1, 2. submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin.
+3. submitted on October 8, 2020, by Lugnuts of Germantown, Wisconsin.
+4. submitted on October 7, 2020, by Lugnuts of Germantown, Wisconsin. • Michael Herrick was the editor who published this page.